 - Your friends

 - Your parents

 - Your Form Tutor

-- School counsellors

-- The School Nurse

 - Deputy Head

 - Any member of staff you feel comfortable with.

 - Make a plan with this person to deal with the problem and follow it through.

 REMEMBER: You can report bullying at any time to anyone in the pastoral team.
 This can be done in person or via email.
 You can get your parents to call on your behalf and it will be dealt with in a subtle and gentle manner.